Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/03-genomics-with-R-&-bioconductor-III.md

 * motif searches with a Position Weight Matrix (PWM) using `matchPWM()` (commonly done in ChIP-seq & ATAC-seq)
 * palindrome searching using findPalindromes `findPalindromes()`
 * computing edit distances between sets of sequences using `stringDist()`

+> ATTENTION: (performed at home or during extra time) that provides some exercises exploring additional functionality available in BioStrings can be found [here](https://github.com/Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/blob/master/Day-3/03-genomics-with-R-%26-bioconductor-III.md).

 An excellent BioStrings tutorial is available [here](https://bioconductor.org/help/course-materials/2011/BioC2011/LabStuff/BiostringsBSgenomeOverview.pdf) from one of the BioStrings creators, that covers much of the same material as we have above, but in more detail and with more complex examples.